-In this article, we are going to learn about Integration Testing in ASP.NET Core MVC.
-Additionally, we are going to prepare an in-memory database so we don’t have to use the real SQL server during integration tests.
+In this article, we will learn about Integration Testing in ASP.NET Core.
+Additionally, we will prepare an in-memory database so we don’t have to use the real SQL server during integration tests.
+For that purpose, we will use the WebApplicationFactory class.

-For the complete navigation of this series, you can visit ASP.NET Core MVC Testing.
+To navigate this series, you can visit ASP.NET Core Testing.

 Let’s move on.